 Eligibility Criteria:

-• Every joint multi-disciplinary research submission must be a collaboration between two Nano Center members, from deferent fields and different institutes. (click here for Nano Center's members info)
+• Every joint multi-disciplinary research submission must be a collaboration between two Nano Center members, from deferent fields and different institutes. (click here for Nano Center's members info).

 Required Documents for Submission:

-3. PI and Students CV's including list of publications if applicable (for each student and 10 selected publications for each PI).
+3. PI and Students CV's including list of publications if applicable (for each student, and 10 selected publications for each PI).

-4. Commitment letter from each PI stating that:
+4. Commitment letter from each PI stating:

-“The PI is committed provide the student with a matching of at least 100% for the one-year duration of the funded project”.
+“The PI is committed to provide the student with a matching of at least 100% for the one-year duration of the funded project”.

 Application Process:

-The joint research applications should be sent by one of the PI's via e-mail to Karin Cohen: Karinc@savion.huji.ac.il no later than February 1, 2024.
+The joint research applications should be sent by one of the PI's via e-mail to Karin Cohen: karinc@savion.huji.ac.il no later than October 27, 2024

 Read Less